platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/01-building-a-web-app.md

 # Run your application locally

-1. Using your Gradle wrapper `gradlew` in the root of the `pal-tracker` project, run the `tasks` command to find which task to use to run your application locally
-    (hint:
-    look under the *Application tasks* category)
+1. Run your application using Gradle:

     ```terminal:execute
-    command: ./gradlew tasks
+    command: ./gradlew bootRun
     session: 1
     ```